nemonik/hands-on-DevOps-gen2/README.md

      ✔  Pod is running container whose port is named 'http' stdout is expected to cmp == "http" ✔  Pod is running container whose port is a TCP port stdout is expected to cmp == "TCP" ✔  helloworld-web-deployment-4: Validate helloworld-web deployment
-     ✔  Deployment ensure ready replicas is 1 stdout is expected to cmp == "1" ✔  Deployment ensure replica count is 1 stdout is expected to cmp == "1"
+     ✔  Deployment ensure replica count is 1 stdout is expected to cmp == "1"